lilyosah/tech-knowledgebase/Ruby Rails.md

 		def index
 			# Unfinished
 	```
+	- After execution, a view named `app/
+views/model-name/action.html.erb` will be rendered

 3. Controller eventually renders a view
 	- Use `<% ... %>` to execute arbitrary lines of Ruby with no output